lyndon025/playtested/src/content/article/2023-01-20-a-classic-ps2psp-game-that-made-its-makers-a-jrpg-powerhouse--persona-3-portable---review.md

 ---
-title: "A classic PS2/PSP game that made its makers a JRPG powerhouse | Persona 3 Portable - Review"
+author: lyndonguitar
+category: Review
-description: "A classic JRPG from the PS2 and PSP era has now been brought forward in time, re-released and remastered for modern systems, and in my opinion, they ported the wrong version."
+description: A classic JRPG from the PS2 and PSP era has now been brought forward in time, re-released and remastered for modern systems, and in my opinion, they ported the wrong version.
+featured: false
 pubDate: 2023-01-20
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "persona-3-portable"]
+tags:
-featured: false
+- taptap
+- persona-3-portable
-thumb: "/images/reviews/2023-01-20-a-classic-ps2psp-game-that-made-its-makers-a-jrpg-powerhouse--persona-3-portable---review-0.avif"
+thumb: /images/reviews/2023-01-20-a-classic-ps2psp-game-that-made-its-makers-a-jrpg-powerhouse--persona-3-portable---review-0.avif
+title: A classic PS2/PSP game that made its makers a JRPG powerhouse | Persona 3 Portable
+  - Review
 ---

 <div class="gallery">